 About The Founder

-Fopé Deborah Jegede is an award-winning writer, passionate about the power of words.
+Fopé Jegede is an award-winning writer, passionate about the power of words.
 At the age of 15, her poem, ‘The Champion’s Story’, was broadcast on the BBC to over 20 million viewers as part of the 2012 Olympic Closing Ceremony.
-She has gone on to win international competitions such as Peace One Day’s speech writing competition, which she recited to over 2,000 people at the Peace Palace in The Hague.
+She has gone on to win international prizes such as Peace One Day’s speech writing competition, which she recited to over 2,000 people at the Peace Palace in The Hague.
+Fopé is a published author and her debut poetry collection, ‘Reclaim’, is available here.